victis23/remoteBranchCheckout/README.md

 # GitMaster
 A simple C util for Git.
-Quickly search for a checkout remote branches, along with additional listed features.
+Quickly search for and checkout remote branches along with additional listed features.
 Installation is simple.
 Compile binary files and move into your /usr/local/bin (on a mac).
 Give the binary proper permissions and you're good to go.

 ## Common use:
 gitmaster <name of branch>: This will query all branches in the repo and return a list of available branches to checkout. \